Burma

 A more serious effort was made in 1944.
 The first objective was to retake the town of Myitkyina.
 The motivations were twofold: First, with the airfield in Allied hands, it would be possible for transport aircraft flying over "The Hump" to take a safer, more southerly route between India and China.
 Second, with north Burma cleared of the enemy, it would be possible to build a road between Ledo in India and Lashio in China, thereby reopening the Burma Road for supplies to China.

 Meanwhile Slim, now in command of the newly activated 14 Army, made a second attempt to seize Akyab.
 In January 1944 the XV Indian_Corps under A.F.P.
 Christison began advancing south through the Arakan.
-5 Indian Division advanced on the west side of the Mayu Range while 7 Indian Division advanced on the east side of the range, and 81 West Africa Division operated further east to cover the flank of the advance.
+5 Indian Division advanced on the west side of the Mayu Range while 7 Indian Division advanced on the east side of the range, and 81 West African Division operated further east to cover the flank of the advance.
 5 and 7 Indian Divisions were expected to improve the road network as they advanced while 81 West Africa Division was to be supplied by air.
 In the event of a Japanese counterattack against their communications, 5 and 7 Indian Divisions were to form a perimeter defense (a "box") to repel the counterattack.
+Such a counterattack was expected, based on intelligence indicating that a new army headquarters, 28 Army, had deployed to the Arakan front.

 Kawabe Masakazu waited until he judged the British lines of communication were badly stretched before ordering 28 Army to launch its counterattack (Ha-Go).
 This came on 3 February 1944 when 55 Division (Hanaya) began a series of flanking attacks.
-One of its four columns found a gap between 7 Indian and 81 West Africa Division and punched through to the 7 Indian Division's main supply dump and division headquarters.
+In spite of intelligence warnings, the Japanese achieved a measure of surprise.
+One of their four columns (Sakurai Force) found a gap between 7 Indian and 81 West Africa Division and punched through to the 7 Indian Division's main supply dump and division headquarters.
 The resulting Battle of the Admin Box saw the headquarters of 7 Indian Division almost destroyed and the division cut off from 5 Indian Division, but 7 Indian Division did not fall apart, and it was able to establish its defensive boxes.
 Warned in advance by the code breakers of the Japanese move, Slim prepared to resupply 7 Indian Division by air while 5 Indian Division and 26 Indian Division from the 14 Army reserve closed in to form the hammer that smashed the Japanese against the 7 Indian Division anvil.
 This strategy was successful, and 7 Indian Division was relieved on 24 February.
 By early March the British had returned to the offensive, and by June Hanaya was in retreat.
 The victory demonstrated that Indian troops could defeat the Japanese.
 Morale in the Indian Army soared.
 However, Akyab itself was not seized until 12 January 1945.

 For the Japanese, Ha-Go was merely a preliminary operation aimed at pinning down Slim's reserves in the Arakan.
 The main Japanese attack would come further north.